milanito/python_soutien_tree/hints/level3.md

+# Level 3

-# Level 3\n\nBFS to build parent pointers.
-Then build path start->root and goal->root and merge at LCA.\n
+BFS to build parent pointers.
+Then build path start->root and goal->root and merge at LCA.